matthaeusdale/Bloxorz/README.md

 3. Build and run the project

 ## Inspiration
 The inspiration for this game came from the popular online game [Logic Bloxorz](https://www.mathplayground.com/logic_bloxorz.html).
-This game is a simple yet challenging puzzle game where the goal is to navigate a block to a target tile by rolling it over a series of tiles.
-Our team was inspired by the simplicity and difficulty of the game and decided to create our own version with new and improved features.
+I was inspired by the simple, creative, yet difficult nature of the game and decided to create my own version with new and improved features.